kensanata/gridmapper/README.md

 1. Click on **Prepare Link** and then click on the resulting *Link*.
    Bookmark this page.
 The link now basically contains a little script recreating your dungeon.
-This is ideal for sharing while chatting with people.
+This is ideal for sharing while chatting with people or when posting a link on Facebook or Google+.
+You might have to use a URL shortener such as [goo.https](gl://goo.gl/).
 As browsers and web sites have size limitations on the length of a link, this will not work for *big* dungeons.

-2. Click on **Prepare Download** and the click on the resulting *SVG* link.
+2. Click on **Prepare Download** and click on the resulting **SVG** link.
 On **Firefox**, this will *download* a copy of Gridmapper containing the current state of your dungeon.
 On **Chrome**, this will *open* a copy of Gridmapper containing the current state of your dungeon. *Now* you can use "Save As..."
+This is also what you would use if you wanted to continue working on your dungeon using an SVG editor such as [Inkscape](https://inkscape.org/).
+This will also allow you to save the map as a PDF file.

+2. Click on **Prepare Download** and click on the resulting **PNG** link.
+This downloads a bitmap image.
+This is what you would use if you wanted to continue working on your dungeon using [Gimp](https://gimp.org/) or Photoshop.
+Remember, if you want to *print* the dungeon, you need 300 dpi or 300 pixels per inch.
+You're probably better off using the SVG file and converting it to PDF.

 3. Click on **Save to Wiki**.
 This will make your wiki public, which is nice.
    It may also not be what you want if your players are watching the wiki.
    In order for this to work, you need to provide some information in the text area: put the dungeon name on the first line, your name on the second line, and a description on the third line.
 Example:

 ```
 Demo Dungeon